chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 With all these changes, we can now go ahead and program our FPGA as we want!

 First, let's plan the OR gate design.
-We can specify which entity to set as the top level by using the "--top" command-line option.
-The "--plugin" command-line option tells orbit what additional files to collect for a future build with that plugin.
+We can specify which entity is the top level by using the "--top" command-line option.
+The "--plugin" command-line option tells `orbit` what additional files to collect for a future build with that plugin.
 ```
 $ orbit plan --plugin yilinx --top or_gate
 ```